 Our sticky extract comes packed in 10 gram units.
 For example, if you ordered 100 grams, in the tin you would find 10 individual packets of 10 grams.
 This helps keep it sealed up and not exposed to the air where it will absorb water from the atmosphere and become more and more sticky and difficult to handle.

-One can mix their own alcohol based tincture simply by mixing a 10 gram packet of sticky extract into 4oz of their favorite spirit.
+One can mix their own alcohol based tincture simply by mixing a 10 gram packet of sticky extract into roughly 4oz of their favorite spirit.
 If one wishes to do this with water or other liquid, the same can be done.
-The ratio is 10g sticky extract to 4oz liquid.
-For 20 grams, use 8oz of liquid, and so forth.
+The exact ratio is 10g sticky extract, mixed into to 3.55oz (105ml) liquid.
 This is just slightly above the saturation point of the liquid, so shake it well before use.
+For 20 grams, simply double the liquid, and so forth.

 If you make it water based, be sure to keep it in the refrigerator.
 There are several ways to preserve your water based extra strong, by using a little bit of citric acid and potassium sorbate.
-I currently don’t make this product myself, because to preserve maximum freshness, I use 40% alcohol.
+I currently don’t make water based extra strong tincture myself, because to preserve maximum freshness, I use 40% alcohol.

 For the time being it is simpler to make the alcohol based tincture, as well as provide the freeze dried sticky extract for anyone that would like to mix it how they prefer.